Lucia Basson

 Lucia Basson (born 20 March 1953 in Karasburg, ǁKaras Region) is a Namibian politician who has been the governor of the ǁKaras Region of Namibia from April 2015 to April 2020.
 A member of SWAPO, Basson was a member of the National Assembly of Namibia from being chosen for the SWAPO electoral list by President Sam Nujoma in 2005 until 2010, when she narrowly missed re-election.
 She is a SWAPO leader from the Hardap Region.

+Personal life

+Basson is active in gender equality, land reform, and community development initiatives.
+She is known for her advocacy on behalf of rural Namibians.